Paid Media Activation – the Retailer Perspective

 With Facebook advertising for example there is no need to ask for the e-mail ID in order to trigger our Coupon API to issue a e-mail coupon.
 Just keep in mind that you need to handle consent correctly according to the regulations in your market.

-There are still relevant options to explore with Liquid Barcodes.
-We can offer simpler redemption methods, which do not require any IT investments by the retailer.
+We can offer simple redemption methods which do not require any IT investments by the retailer.
 The only difference from the above example flow would be the third part of the flow – how to redeem discount/reward vouchers in-store.

 Supplier brand campaign example – OOH activation – Fanta: